stanjosh/oauth2-godot/README.md

 	```
 	var oauth = oauth2.new(oauth_credentials)
 	```
 	When this node enters the tree, it will attempt to find any valid local tokens and re-authorize them.
 Otherwise, it just waits for you to call
 	```
 	oauth.authorize()
 	```
-	Which will do all of the necessary black magic of tokens.
+	Which will open a browser window to sign in to Google and do all of the necessary black magic of tokens.

 4. Retrieve user email, name and other scoped information as a dictionary
 	```